tensorflow/tensorflow/tensorflow/docs_src/get_started/datasets_quickstart.md

 powerful methods for applying a wide variety of standard and custom transformations.

-Now that you have the basic idea of how to efficiently load data for an Estimator.
-The next step is to learn how to build your own custom estimator in:
+Now you have the basic idea of how to efficiently load data into an Estimator.
+Consider the following documents next:

-* @{$get_started/custom_estimators}
+* @{$get_started/custom_estimators}, which demonstrates how to build your own custom `Estimator` model.

-If you'd like to learn more about additional functionality of `Datasets` see:
+* The @{$low_level_intro#datasets$Low Level Introduction}, which demonstrates how to experiment directly with `tf.data.Datasets` using TensorFlow's low level APIs.

-* @{$programmers_guide/datasets}
+* @{$programmers_guide/datasets} which goes into great detail about additional functionality of `Datasets`.